English

 Plague of Athens

-Plague in an Ancient City, Michiel Sweerts, c.
+Plague in an Ancient City. © Michiel Sweerts, c.
 1652–1654

-In 430 BC an outbreak of a plague hit Athens.
+In 430 BCE an outbreak of a plague hit Athens.
 The plague ravaged the densely packed city, and in the long run, was a significant cause of its final defeat.
 The plague wiped out over 30,000 citizens, sailors and soldiers, including Pericles and his sons.
 Roughly one-third to two-thirds of the Athenian population died.
 Athenian manpower was correspondingly drastically reduced and even foreign mercenaries refused to hire themselves out to a city riddled with plague.
 The fear of plague was so widespread that the Spartan invasion of Attica was abandoned, their troops being unwilling to risk contact with the diseased enemy.

 Battle of Naupactus